 - Learn different ways of self-expression and enjoy some fun time with friends, family, and peers.

-- Discover information and learning resources that can help in personal and academic development.
+- Discover information and learning resources that can promote personal and academic development.

 - Find emotional support during tough times and vent out one’s feelings, emotions, and thoughts.

-- There are also social media pages and influencers that provide positive and edifying information.
+- There are also social media pages and influencers that provide positive influence and edifying information.

 The unguided and excessive use of social media can have several adverse effects on teenagers.